A Nearly-New Vauxhall Monaro Is Worth Almost £25,000, Apparently

 Beyond a limited-slip differential, it had some form of suspension and traction control settings included ‘on’ or ‘off’.
 The interior too was pretty much devoid of any niceties – if you wanted a Monaro, it was for its raw V8 performance.

-Which is why seeing this practically-new example for sale has us yearning for a better time.
-A 2005 car, it’s covered just 1809 miles across four owners – suggesting it’s been passed around as a collector’s item.
+Which is why seeing this practically-new example for sale had us yearning for a better time.

-We don’t have a great deal of information on its history, though the Collecting Cars listing notes a full service was carried out by Vauxhall Swindon in February this year.
+We don’t have a great deal of information on its history – just that it’d been through four owners before finding its fifth, suggesting a life with collectors.
+The Collecting Cars listing noted a full service was carried out by Vauxhall Swindon in February this year.
 We suspect that may have made a few mechanics’ days.

 Interestingly enough, we found an article on PistonHeads from 2021 discussing this exact car, at which point it had covered 1663 miles.
-Hopefully its next owner will make more use of that LS1.
+Hopefully, its new owner is already making more use of that LS1.

 Comments